Reyajosephine/Azure-AI-900-30-days-Challenge/Day-6.md

       ![Screenshot 2024-11-04 000150](https://github.com/user-attachments/assets/8d7fa2a5-dbcf-46d3-bf28-3c2078ce6d98)

+## Demo video
+Click here for demo video [How to Deploy the Text-Embedding-3-Large Model in Azure OpenAI Studio](https://www.linkedin.com/posts/reya-josephine-a871a827b_azureopenai-textembedding-azureai-activity-7258914832442097664-wCmR?utm_source=share&utm_medium=member_desktop)

 ---

 ## Final Steps

 And there you have it!
-With **Text Embedding 3 Large** now deployed in Azure OpenAI Studio, you're ready to start generating embeddings that power smarter search, recommendations, and other text-based AI applications.
+With **Text-Embedding-3-Large** now deployed in Azure OpenAI Studio, you're ready to start generating embeddings that power smarter search, recommendations, and other text-based AI applications.
 From here, you can explore additional configurations, track performance, or integrate the model directly into your workflows.
 Happy deploying!